Hama99o/quote-api/README.md

 # quotesapi
 ### quotes-from-all-over-the-world API
 #### This api is created with Ruby on rails using postgresql.
-To understand this api, follow the instructions
+To understand this api, check the instructions

 [Lets go to Quote-api](https://quotes-from-all-over-the-world.herokuapp.com/api/v1/quotes)